 Hiring a developer for a startup is a two-way street.
 The developer needs to match the project requirements and your startup needs to match the developer’s specifications about the kind of work they want to do.
 Only then can the relationship can expect to prosper.

 It is important that both you and the developers are on the same page when it comes to the expectations from each other right from the start.
-Clarifying them upfront leads to the foundation of a stronger long term relationship.
+Clarifying them upfront leads to the foundation of a stronger long-term relationship.

-3. Go beyond the resume and qualifications
+3. Go Beyond the Resume and Qualifications

 If you are still going by the traditional way of screening the candidates on the basis of the educational qualifications listed out in their resumes, you are likely missing out on an important pool of talent.

 The same logic applies when shortlisting the candidates available on the basis of past experience.
 Coding for a startup seldom constitutes repetitive work where more experience equals greater productivity.

-In a startup environment, the developers need to find out new strategies to solve novel problems, lesser experience may turn out to be a blessing in disguise since they are less likely to be stuck with standard practices and are better equipped to deal with the challenges typically associated with a startup.
+In a startup environment, the developers need to find new strategies to solve novel problems, lesser experience may turn out to be a blessing in disguise since they are less likely to be stuck with standard practices and are better equipped to deal with the challenges typically associated with a startup.

 If you are a technical person yourself or have a technical co-founder to take care of the tech side of things, you have the technical interview round covered but if not, you might find yourself out of your depth.

 Having a technical person on board when shortlisting and selecting the developers for your startup can make all the difference between a good hire and a potential disaster.
-Having a second opinion on the hire also results in removal of any bias from the hiring process.
+Having a second opinion on the hire also results in the removal of any bias from the hiring process.

 When conducting developer interviews, having multiple people on the panel is an effective way of countering any bias that may creep in.
 It has been reported that diverse teams are more effective as compared to cohesive ones.

-5. Focus on the company culture while hiring
+5. Focus on the Company Culture While Hiring

-When you are hiring a developer for a startup, it is important that you don’t just select the people with the right technical skill set but also focus on finding someone that shares your vision for the direction that the startup needs to take and the implementation of the solution to the problem you are looking to solve.
+When you are hiring a developer for a startup, it is important that you don’t just select the people with the right technical skill set but also focus on finding someone who shares your vision for the direction that the startup needs to take and the implementation of the solution to the problem you are looking to solve.

 Focus on the company culture and make sure that the candidate you are hiring is a good cultural fit for your startup.
 Apart from the technical questions that elucidate the technical prowess, asking non-technical questions is also a good practice to ensure that the developer hired would be a good fit in the long run.